 • Chills;

-• The dog tries to hide in a quiet dark place, does not respond;
+• The dog tries to hide in a quiet, dark place and does not respond;

 • Refusal to eat;

-• Often the skin in the nose cracks and becomes covered with crusts.
+• Often the skin in the nose cracks and crusts over.

-When the lungs are infected respiratory tract distemper observed:
+When the lungs become infected, respiratory tract plague is observed:

-• Discharge of pus from eyes and nose.
-Pus blocks the nasal passages, thereby making it difficult to breathe, sniffling appears;
+• Discharge of pus from the eyes and nose.
+Pus blocks the nasal passages, thereby making breathing difficult, and wheezing appears;

 • Inflammation of the tonsils, cough and diarrhea appear;

-• Further increase in body temperature of the dog.
+• Further increase in the dog's body temperature.

 • Frequent fainting;